ELE204 Control Systems Engineering 1

 Contents and structure

-The course contains electro technology, mechanics, fluid mechanics, thermodynamics and electromagnetism from classical physics together with calculus, linear systems and stability from mathematics so that to form a scientific foundation for working with automatic systems in technological courses.
+The course addresses themes in electro technology, mechanics, fluid mechanics, and electromagnetism from classical physics together with calculus, linear systems and stability from mathematics so that to form a scientific foundation for working with automatic systems in technological courses.

 At the end of the course the candidate has knowledge